Planum sphenoidale meningioma

 Planum spheonoidale meningiomas account for 5-10% of all intracranial meningiomas.
 They are typically slow-growing tumors, explaining why some patients remain asymptomatic and, therefore, un-diagnosed for extended periods of time.
 The ensuing growth of the extra-axial neoplasm can cause displacement of the optic apparatus resulting in visual disturbances.
 It is, therefore, imperative that patient undergoes formal neuro-ophthalmological testing before any surgical intervention.
 A headache, although present in many patients with this neoplasm, is a non-specific finding.

 Neuroimaging characteristics on CT include a homogenously and avidly contrast-enhancing, extra-axial mass, with a well-defined border and broad dural attachment and/or dural tail.
 The tumor is associated with moderate circumferential edema and mass effect.
-There may be an area of central calcification within the tumour and hyperostosis of adjacent bony structures may be evident.
+There may be an area of central calcification within the tumor and hyperostosis of adjacent bony structures may be evident.

 On MRI, the meningioma appears hypo to isointense on T1-weighted imaging and possesses variable signal intensity on T2-weighted images.
 Gadolinium MR imaging demonstrates intense homogeneous or heterogeneous-enhancement of the tumor, with well-circumscribed margins.